JensMunkHansen/vtk-python-wrap/README.md

 1. Simply run CMake (Python wrapper are enabled by default) cmake ..

+The solution will contain the projects:
+* ALL_BUILD
+* Continuous
+* Experimental
+* INSTALL
+* MYPROJECT
+* Nightly
+* NightlyMemoryCheck
+* RUN_TESTS
+* TestInteractorStyleGame
+* vtkMYPROJECT-hierarchy
+* vtkMYPROJECTPython
+* ZERO_CHECK

-The solution will contain projects for continous integration, Nightly runs, memory check etc. The only projects of interest are
+The only projects of interest are
 <code>MYPROJECT</code>, <code>TestInteractorStyleGame</code> and
 <code>vtkMYPROJECTPython</code>.
 The first project is the module, the
 second is a test project and the last is the wrapper project for